simran2104/simran2104/README.md

 ## 👩 About me:
 <p>
   I am a fast learner, a passionate competitive coder and a Python Developer having keen interest in Machine Learning.
-I have experience in Algorithms, Data Structures, Web Development, etc. With a strong background and diverse skill set, I’m confident in the creative ideas and successful solutions I bring to the table.
-I love to experiment with new technologies.
+I have experience in Algorithms, Data Structures, Web Development, etc. I love to experiment with new technologies.
 Subtract work from the day, I am always down for a chat over a cup of coffee or binge-watching any series on YouTube.<br>
 Currently I am looking forward to opportunities which allow me to apply my problem solving and logical thinking abilities to the real world scenarios and solve real world problems.
 </p><br>